Types Of Glass Cutter Compared

 Helpful video showing all the different types of cutter

-If you’d like to learn how to cut with your new cutter, here’s a helpful tutorial.
+If you’d like to learn how to cut glass with your new cutter, here’s a helpful tutorial showing you how.

 There’s a big selection of free glass cutting tutorials herehttps://everythingstainedglass.com/glass-cutterhttps://everythingstainedglass.com/wp-content/uploads/2016/08/cutters.jpg.pagespeed.ce_.zMW3XIlyub.jpghttps://everythingstainedglass.com/wp-content/uploads/2016/08/cutters.jpg.pagespeed.ce_.zMW3XIlyub-150x150.jpgStained Glass ToolsCutting Stained Glass,Glass Cutting ToolsYour glass cutter is one of the most important parts of your stained glass kit.
 Cutters come in lots of different shapes so that everyone can find one that suits them.
 Some have a hollow shaft that's filled with oil and some don't.
 Most have tungsten carbide wheels.
 Holding Your Glass...Milly FrancesMilly Francesmillyfrances@gmail.comAdministratorEverything Stained Glass